Skip to main content

 tip

-Use the date filter at the top-right of the dashboard to switch between views such as Year to date, Last 90 days, or All time to focus your review on the most relevant timeframe.
+Use the date filter (top-right) to switch between Year to date, Last 90 days, or All time.

 Common Scenarios